holmanl/PinotCharacteristics/README.md

 # PinotCharacteristics

 Can wine quality be predicted from the region of origin?
-Do cetrain charteristics of the wine determine quality?
+Do certain charteristics of the wine determine quality?